cronn/reflection-util/README.md

 Utility classes that simplify common use cases of Java Reflection.

-We ship two utility classes `PropertyUtils` and `ClassUtils` that are described in the following sections.
+We ship the utility classes `PropertyUtils`, `ClassUtils` and `ImmutableProxy` that are described in the following sections.

 ## PropertyUtils ##